 But me?
-Well, I pop into my local bakery to buy bread twice a month or even less frequently (Courtney in Germany has the same buying habits).
+Well, I pop into my local bakery to buy a baguette twice a month or even less frequently.
 Why?
 It’s not right in my neighborhood and I never finish the whole baguette anyway and feel bad wasting it.
 Yeah, I know they’re cheap and I can ask for a demi baguette instead, but I’m just not in the habit of buying fresh bread daily.
 That’s really a French thing.

 I’m happy to have sandwich bread if I’m in the mood for toast or a sandwich.
 I’ll happily eat some baguette at my in-laws’ or when they’re here, but I just don’t go out and procure fresh baguettes every day.
 My husband doesn’t really care either.
 The horror!
 I know!

 What we do love is some fresh pain de mie (for those sandwiches I mentioned) or a boule.
 There are so many varieties of French bread.